warmoa/ReSpot/README.md

-#idk, i just make it, with spotify API
+#idk, i just make it, with deezer API